dat-adi/Java-Grip/README.md

-quickSort.java         | Sorts elements using the quick sort algorithm selectionSort.java     | Sorts elements using the selection sort algorithm MergeSort.java         | Sorts elements using the merge sort algorithm
+quickSort.java         | Sorts elements using the quick sort algorithm selectionSort.java     | Sorts elements using the selection sort algorithm MergeSort.java         | Sorts elements using the merge sort algorithm heapSort.java          | Sorts elements using the heap sort algorithm
 </pre>
 ---
  This is a compilation of all the java programs i've tried and tested.